 a.
-CSA members assigned to joint operations centers and targeting work centers to perform any CA skill-BDA, MEA, and RR-to support the JTC must receive skill training in advance.
+CSA members assigned to joint operations centers and targeting work centers performing any CA-CDA, BDA, MEA, and RR-supporting the JTC must receive skill training in advance.

 b.
-JFCs may task CSAs to produce products to support CA within their areas of expertise.
+JFCs may task CSAs to create products supporting CA within their areas of expertise.
 However, the JFC's staff is responsible for ensuring the CA produced meets the JFC's requirements.
-CSAs will document in published plans or orders, or through the JPP, requirements to provide federated CA capabilities in support of the joint force.
+CSAs will document in published Functional Support Plans, or through the JPP, requirements to provide federated CA capabilities in support of the joint force.

 c.
-National Geospatial-intelligence Agency (NGA).
-NGA provides timely, relevant, and accurate imagery, imagery intelligence, and geospatial information.
-This includes functional management and federated reach-back support to numerous joint targeting processes involving exploitation of geospatial intelligence (GEOINT), including support to CA.
+National Geospatial-Intelligence Agency.
+The National Geospatial-Intelligence Agency (NGA) provides timely, relevant, and accurate imagery, imagery intelligence, and geospatial information.
+This includes functional management and federated reachback support to numerous joint targeting processes involving the exploitation of geospatial intelligence (GEOINT), including support to CA.

-(1) NGA supports the federated BDA process as agreed upon in a supported command's BDA concept of operations (CONOPS).
+(1) NGA supports the federated BDA process as agreed upon in a supported command's BDA CONOPS.

-(2) NGA provides national imagery collection management for conventional National Technical Means (NTM) and commercial imagery sources and non-imagery sources such as Overhead Non-imaging Radar.
-The agency provides advisory tasking for theater and tactical assets to meet national intelligence requirements (see reference k).
+(2) NGA provides national imagery collection requirements management for conventional National Technical Means (NTM) and commercial imagery sources and non-imagery sources such as Overhead Persistent Infrared.
+The agency provides advisory tasking for theater and tactical assets to meet national intelligence requirements (see reference i).

-(3) NGA can provide specialized geospatial and graphics support for MEA on a limited basis to address specific issues (see reference i).
-The MEA graphic (MEA-G) requestor and NGA will coordinate to ensure required data is included in the final product.
-NGA can produce MEA-Gs to support two functions: accuracy assessment (requiring the requestor to provide all needed information about the munition's intended aim point), and evaluation of geospatial source data.
+(3) NGA can provide specialized geospatial and graphics support for MEA on a limited basis to address specific issues.
+The MEA graphic (MEA-G) requestor and NGA will coordinate to ensure the required data is included in the final product.
+NGA can produce MEA-Gs to support two functions: accuracy assessment (requiring the requestor to provide all needed information about the munition's intended aimpoint), and evaluation of geospatial source data.

 (4) NGA facilitates the release and disclosure of GEOINT to allies and coalition partners.
-NGA provides GEOINT classification, use, control, and dissemination policy guidance to U.S. government organizations supporting the planning and execution of contingencies or combat operations (see reference k).
+NGA provides GEOINT classification, use, control, and dissemination policy guidance to U.S. government organizations supporting the planning and execution of contingencies or combat operations.

 4. Defense Intelligence Analysis Program and Responsible Producers a.
-The Defense Intelligence Analysis Program (DIAP) assigns analytic responsibilities, i.e., the responsible organization and responsible producers (RESPROD).
+The Defense Intelligence Analysis Program (DIAP) assigns analytic responsibilities; i.e., the responsible organization and responsible producers (RESPROD).
 RESPROD is an authority assignment given to a responsible organization to create and modify MIDB records.
 See references a and b for more details.

 b.
-The joint force responsible for BDA may not have the authorities to create and modify MIDB records.
-Regardless, the joint force, through the CCMD J2, must provide BDA products to the DIA DIAP program manager.
+The joint force responsible for BDA may not have the authority to create and modify MIDB records.
+Regardless, the joint force, through the CCMD J2, must provide BDA products to the Defense Intelligence Agency (DIA) DIAP program manager.
 RESPRODs are responsible for reviewing BDA and reflecting changes to MIDB records based on joint force-provided BDA.
 This will ensure that the target records accurately reflect the current condition, status, and activity.

 c.
-During combat targeting operations, the joint force may request RESPROD authorities for MIDB records related to targets within its joint operations area; however, the original RESPROD retains final decision authority.
+During combat targeting operations, the JFC may request RESPROD authorities for MIDB records related to targets within its joint operations area; however, the original RESPROD retains final decision authority.
 The shared authority between RESPROD and the joint force to update, modify, or amend MIDB records ensures effective operational use of the records for BDA purposes by ensuring the records reflect the latest and most accurate intelligence assessment of operational status.
 See references a and b for more details.